 - Grant requests are expected to be under $500.

-- Grant money may be used to pay people (also called an honorarium) for services needed for the project.
-Examples include paying someone to lead a workshop or to do carpentry work, with a maximum allowable amount of $50 per person.
-Total honorariums may not be more than $100 per project.
+- Grant money may be used to pay people for services (also called honorariums) to help with the project.
+An example may be a carpenter or face painter.
+Total honorarium(s) may not be more than $100 per project.

 - When creating a project budget, you should determine the actual cost of items to be used, and think resourcefully about how to obtain materials through borrowing or donations.

 - You are responsible for keeping expense receipts to account for all project costs.

 If your project is going to take place on neighbourhood streets or public spaces/parks, please consider:

 - You must obtain appropriate permits and liability insurance prior to your project start date.